 Community Resources Mission

-The Kansas City Public Library’s Community Resource Team provides individuals experiencing life-challenges an inclusive place to access the connections, supports and services they need.
+The Kansas City Public Library’s Community Resource Team provides individuals experiencing life challenges an inclusive place to access the connections, support, and services they need.

 Community Resources @ Central

 Community Resources staff are available to help you find the resources you need to improve your quality of life.
 We can help you:

 - Assist in completing forms for utilities, rent, and housing